The Rise of the North Star: Osama bin Laden

 Storming of the Bastille

-Terrorism in the Twenty-First Century
+Terrorism in the Modern World

 Recently the nature of conflict has changed through asymmetric warfare radical groups and weak state governments are using unexpected means to deal stunning blows to more powerful opponents in the west.
 Terrorism is now a well established feature of world politics and conflict.
 It is used by single minded small groups, state agents, and broader insurgent movements to seek political and military results judged difficult or impossible to achieve in the usual political forms or on the battlefield against an army.